Skip to content Skip to footer

 ROBERT L. BREEN JOURNALISM FELLOW

 I was born and raised in Culiacán, México.
 I’m especially interested in covering human rights, gender and justice; I have also had the opportunity to write about security, the environment and corruption.
-Along my way, i’ve collaborated with Sinaloa media, as well as national and international media.
+Along my way, I’ve collaborated with Sinaloa media, as well as national and international media.
 I’m currently a freelance journalist and fixer in my hometown.
 I’ve been a fellow of the International Women’s Media Foundation, the PRENDE program of the Universidad Iberoamericana and other spaces as Cátedra Miguel Ángel Granados Chapa of the Universidad Autónoma Metropolitana.
 I work every day to be a better person and become a better journalist.

 Benjamin Parzybok